Oleksandr Usyk vs. Tyson Fury II: The fight

 The fight was just as competitive as the first encounter, with Usyk landing with some stinging shots which pushed Fury back, while Fury landed some hard shots to head and body.
 He tried to use his height and weight advantage to lean on Usyk and weigh him down, but Usyk did well to fight him off and keep him at a distance.
 A few times in the fight Fury turned southpaw.
 He used his footwork to move strategically around the ring.

-After 12 rounds Usyk was awarded an unanimous decision victory with all three judges scoring the bout 116–112 in favor of the champion.
+After 12 rounds Usyk was awarded a unanimous decision victory with all three judges scoring the bout 116–112 in favor of the champion.
 According to CompuBox, Usyk landed 179 punches out of 423 (42.3% accuracy), while Fury connected on 144 punches of 509 (28.3%).

 Writers from ESPN, The Independent, The New York Times, CBS Sports, The Sporting News and Bad Left Hook all had Usyk winning, with scores ranging from 115–113 to 117–111.